 Academic Success Program

-The Academic Success Program (ASP) is the School of Law's comprehensive academic support program that provides academic assistance to all students from the time you enter law school until you transition to the Road to Bar Passage Program during the third year.
+The Academic Success Program (ASP) is the School of Law’s comprehensive support program that provides academic assistance to all students from the time students enter law school until they transition to the Road to Bar Passage Program during the third year.

-The ASP director is available to meet with you individually to discuss specific strategies for improving your academic performance when needed.
-In some cases, you will be assigned an adjunct advisor, a practicing attorney and often a Dayton Law alum, to meet with individually on a weekly basis to review and provide feedback on your study methods, course outlines and hypothetical problem and practice exam answers.
+The ASP director is available to meet with you individually to discuss specific strategies for improving your performance when needed.
+In some instances, a student may be assigned an adjunct advisor, a practicing attorney and often a UDSL alum, to meet individually on a weekly basis to review and provide feedback on study methods, course outlines, hypothetical problems and practice exam answers.

 What Our Students Say

 Jillian Marconi, Class of 2011: "The Academic Success Program helped me get adjusted to law school and gave me the extra help I needed.
 It was a great support system as I could rely on my mentor, professor, and upper-level students for support and advice."

 Stephen Schilling, Class of 2010: "The Academic Success Program was the most important law school 'class' I ever had.
 It taught me how to be a successful law student, and that set the stage for everything else."